EmLopezDev/EmLopezDev/README.md

 ## About Me 🚀

-I'm a passionate **[Your Job Title / Developer Role]** with experience in **[technologies you're proficient in]**.
+I'm a passionate **Full Stack Software Engineer** with experience in **HTML, CSS, JavScript, React, TypeScript and Node**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 -   🌱 Currently learning: **[new technologies or skills you're currently learning]**
 -   🔭 Working on: **[current projects or side-projects]**